RealWagmi/anon-integration-guide/projects/beets-lst/README.md

 1. Basic Operations

     - "Stake 100 S in @beets-lst"
+    - "Stake half of my Sonic in @beets-lst"
     - "Unstake 100 stS from @beets-lst"
     - "Unstake all of my stS from @beets-lst"
     - "Withdraw all of my stS from @beets-lst"